MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMGlobalConditionScript.md

 ## DESCRIPTION

-The **Set-CMGlobalConditionScript** cmdlet modifies settings for a Script type global condition in Microsoft System Center Configuration Manager.
+The **Set-CMGlobalConditionScript** cmdlet modifies settings for a Script type global condition in Configuration Manager.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.